bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

-    needs to run after an encrypted connection has been established, the price we pay for this modularity is a possibly higher number of roundtrips as opposed to other protocols that perform authentication alongside with the Diffie-Hellman key exchange.[^27] However, the resulting increase in connection establishment latency is a not a concern for Bitcoin's long-lived connections, [which typically live for hours or even weeks](https://www.dsn.kastel.kit.edu/bitcoin/).
+    needs to run after an encrypted connection has been established, the price we pay for this modularity is a possibly higher number of roundtrips as opposed to other protocols that perform authentication alongside the Diffie-Hellman key exchange.[^26] However, the resulting increase in connection establishment latency is a not a concern for Bitcoin's long-lived connections, [which typically live for hours or even weeks](https://www.dsn.kastel.kit.edu/bitcoin/).